 If you have a bad reaction after eating certain foods, it can be hard to tell if you are experiencing the symptoms of a food allergy or a food intolerance.
 One Baylor College of Medicine expert explains the important differences between the two.

 “A food allergy is when the body’s immune system is activated against a food and causes an allergic reaction with typical symptoms, such as hives.
-On the other hand, a food intolerance is when the immune system is not involved but there’s another reason for a reaction in the body, and typical allergic symptoms do not occur,” said Dr. Carla Davis, associate professor of pediatrics in the section of immunology, allergy and rheumatology.
+On the other hand, food intolerance is when the immune system is not involved but there’s another reason for a reaction in the body, and typical allergic symptoms do not occur,” said Dr. Carla Davis, associate professor of pediatrics in the section of immunology, allergy, and rheumatology.

 Davis offered a few examples of different intolerances that people can have.
 One example is being lactose intolerant.
 If a person does not have lactase, the enzyme needed to break down lactose, then more water is brought into the gut and that can result in diarrhea or bloating.
-Another example of an intolerance would be if a person eats fish that has not been refrigerated appropriately, causing buildup of histidine, which is metabolized by bacteria to histamine, causing flushing and a fast heart rate.
+Another example of intolerance would be if a person eats fish that has not been refrigerated appropriately, causing a buildup of histidine, which is metabolized by bacteria to histamine, causing flushing and a fast heart rate.
 Another example might be someone who eats or drinks a caffeine containing food and has a jittery feeling and/or an increase in heart rate.

 It is important to make the distinction between a food allergy and a food intolerance, Davis said.
 Food allergies carry potentially severe consequences, including fatal food anaphylaxis, she said.
 Some food allergies are not life threatening but can cause itching on the skin or worsening of an allergic condition on the skin like eczema over a period of days or weeks.